tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C++ SDK/对象操作_intl_en.md

 // Default: private
 void SetXcosAcl(const std::string& str);

-// Grant read permission in the format: x-cos-grant-read: id=" ",id=" ".
+// Grant read permission in the format of x-cos-grant-read: id=" ",id=" ".
-// To authorize a sub-account, use id="qcs::cam::uin/<OwnerUin>:uin/<SubUin>"
+// To authorize a sub-account, use id="qcs::cam::uin/<OwnerUin>:uin/<SubUin>".
-// To authorize the root account, use id="qcs::cam::uin/<OwnerUin>:uin/<OwnerUin>" void SetXcosGrantRead(const std::string& str);
+// To authorize the root account, use id="qcs::cam::uin/<OwnerUin>:uin/<OwnerUin>". void SetXcosGrantRead(const std::string& str);

-// Grant read-write permission in the format: x-cos-grant-full-control: id=" ",id=" ".
+// Grant read-write permission in the format of x-cos-grant-full-control: id=" ",id=" ".
-// To authorize a sub-account, use id="qcs::cam::uin/<OwnerUin>:uin/<SubUin>",
+// To authorize a sub-account, use id="qcs::cam::uin/<OwnerUin>:uin/<SubUin>".
-// To authorize the root account, use id="qcs::cam::uin/<OwnerUin>:uin/<OwnerUin>" void SetXcosGrantFullControl(const std::string& str);
+// To authorize the root account, use id="qcs::cam::uin/<OwnerUin>:uin/<OwnerUin>". void SetXcosGrantFullControl(const std::string& str);

 /// Set the algorithm for server-side encryption.
 Currently, AES-256 is supported.